mfessenden/SKTiled/Docs/Documentation/Working with Maps.md

 ## Loading a Tilemap

-Creating a tilemap node is very straightforward; simply call the `SKTilemap.load(tmxFile:)` function to read a Tiled tmx file from disk:
+Creating a tilemap node is very straightforward; simply call the [`SKTilemap.load(tmxFile:)`][sktilemap-load-url] function to read a Tiled tmx file from disk:

 ```swift
 if let tilemap = SKTilemap.load(tmxFile: "MyTilemap.tmx") {